AissamDjahnine/gans/README.md

 You can browse the data using this link : [Osteosarcoma data from UT Southwestern/UT Dallas](https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=52756935), to download the data that you can use directly: [Osteosarcoma data](https://drive.google.com/open?id=1mN7Wqbo1FOchtPITS83xkDu-j6C6d74q)

-## Other datasets:

-We tried to use the model on other datasets to evaluate its performance on non-medical images.Giben below the dataset we used for this experiment

-### UTKFace dataset

-UTKFace dataset is a large-scale face dataset with long age span (range from 0 to 116 years old).
-The dataset consists of over 20,000 face images with annotations of age, gender, and ethnicity.
-The images cover large variation in pose, facial expression, illumination, occlusion, resolution, etc. This dataset could be used on a variety of tasks, e.g., face detection, age estimation, age progression/regression, landmark localization, etc.

-In our case , we'll be using our generative model to try to learn data distrubution and generate more look alike images.
-You see In Results sbelow the results we obtained after training (500 epochs)

 ## Usage